mhaspra/mindmaps/README.md

      (Entity)
      (Aggregate)
-     (Domain Service<br>sometimes, it just isn't a thing) [a stateless operation that fulfills a domain-specific task] [Perform a significant business process]
+     (Domain Service<br>sometimes, it just isn't a thing) [A stateless operation that fulfills a domain-specific task] [Perform a significant business process]
-      [Transform a domain object from one composition to another] [Calculate a Value requiring input from more than one domain object] (Domain Event)
+      [Transform a domain object from one composition to another] [Calculate a Value requiring input from more than one domain object] [Beware of the anemic domain model]
+     (Domain Event)
      (Factory)
      (Repository)